Speed Racer

 • 22.
 Falling Star (0:37)

-The insert includes a list of performers in the Hollywood Studio Symphony and some advertisements for other Ottman music on the label, but no extra information about the score or film.
+The insert includes a list of performers in the Hollywood Studio Symphony and some advertisements for other Ottman music from the label, but no extra information about the score or film.